Harshad2321/Legal-AI-Simplifier/backend/README.md

 ---

-**⚠️ Important Disclaimer**: This tool provides AI-powered assistance for understanding legal documents but does not constitute legal advice.
+**Important Disclaimer**: This tool provides AI-powered assistance for understanding legal documents but does not constitute legal advice.
 Always consult with qualified legal professionals for important legal matters.